RobertaCattani/pheasants/README.md

 ```
 do filtering steps - can do all on one line.
 Remember to use Recode - recoded all. and out

+R: USe PCadapt - see link. first gives PCA for pop structure.
+first work out how many PCs explain data.
+in graph: when line flat then more PCs don't add anything - in example its three.